-As a result of onerous capital requirements for banks following the credit crisis in 2008, their ability to provide long-term funding remains constrained.
+As a result of onerous capital requirements for banks following the credit crisis in 2008, their ability to provide long-term funding remains relatively constrained.
 Capital market funding and direct lending from pension funds and insurance companies are the key sources of long-term funding (> 10 years) for the RSL Borrowing Group, supplemented by flexible shorter-term bank funding (≤ 10 years).

-In addition to long term funding, to ensure liquidity of the group, short- and mediumterm funding such as bank overdrafts as well as term loans and revolving credit facilities will also be put in place alongside long term bond and our legacy bank financing.
+In addition to long term funding, to ensure liquidity of the group, short- and medium-term funding such as bank overdrafts as well as term loans and revolving credit facilities will be put in place alongside long term bonds, private placements and our legacy bank financing.